 Get your master’s degree sooner.
-Earn a Bachelor of Science in Computer Science and either a Master of Science in Engineering or Master of Engineering, all with emphases in Computer Science.
+Earn a Bachelor of Science in Computer Science and a Master of Science in Engineering with emphases in Computer Science.

 If you qualify, you can

 count six units of major electives toward both your bachelor’s and master’s

 Visit the NAU Accelerated Programs website (formerly Integrated Programs).

 - Conditional admission to the Accelerated Bachelor’s/Master’s Program may be granted to either freshmen, transfer students or continuing students that meet the requirements.
 Conditional admission will be discontinued once you earn a BSCS degree while maintaining performance levels required.

 - Submit an application for the Accelerated Bachelor’s/Master’s Program as a freshman, transfer student or once you have completed 60 semester hours with at least a 3.25 GPA in 24 hours completed at NAU, and at least a GPA of 3.5 in 12 hours of NAU CS prefix classes.
 You must apply and be admitted before you take any of the credits that will be used for both degrees.
 You will maintain undergraduate status (for tuition and financial aid purposes) even while taking graduate classes until you receive your BSCS degree.
 Students admitted conditionally must have an overall NAU GPA of 3.25 and a 3.50 GPA in their major prefix coursework at their BSCS graduation.
 Students are ineligible to continue in the accelerated program if their overall NAU GPA drops below 3.0 at any time or if they fail to demonstrate adequate progress as defined by the academic program.